Your browser is unsupported and may have security vulnerabilities! Upgrade to a newer browser to experience this site in all it's glory.

 • Contact Us

-Halloween can be great fun for the whole family, but naked flames and cheap plastic costumes can be a dangerous combination.
+Halloween can be great fun for the whole family, but naked flames and cheap costumes can be a dangerous combination.

 There are multiple dangers associated with the American tradition of 'trick-or-treat'.
 Here are just a few tips to keep youngsters as safe as they can be if they are venturing out to visit friends and neighbours on a dark evening: